SpicyPirate67/leet_bot/README.md

 # Docker
 Note: all these commands are meant to be exected on the command line

-Running `docker-compose up` will run the `docker-compose.yml` from the current directory, if it can't find a file it will thorw and error.
+Running `docker-compose up` will run the `docker-compose.yml` from the current directory, if it can't find a file it will thorw an error.
 The `docker-compose.yml` file will pull and build the latest images from docker hub, start their containers and link them togeather.

 Running `docker-compose down` will stop all the containers started from the compose file.